 - Human Evolutionary Biology: The study of how human evolutionary history has shaped modern human biology, and evolutionary perspectives on the cause of disease in contemporary humans.

 To declare a formal option, see an advisor in the Anthropology Advising Office, Denny Hall Room 310.

 Please note: Anthropology students are not required to participate in an option.
-They may select to follow the standard course of study described above.
+They may elect to follow the standard course of study described above.

 Students fulfilling an option must complete all other remaining requirements of the standard anthropology major.
 Requirements for the options can also count toward major requirements.

 There are three informal tracks in which students may concentrate their studies.
 There is no transcript notation for completing these tracks.
 The informal tracks are:

 - Archaeology: The exploration of human prehistory through evidence of past human activities.